Managing Runtime env variables in JS Vite applications with Docker and Nginx

 Introduction

 In modern web development, managing environment configurations across different stages of deployment can be a challenging task.
-This post dives into an effective solution using Javascript & Vite, Docker and Nginx.
+This post dives into an effective solution using Javascript and Vite, Docker and Nginx.
 By the end of this post, you will understand how to manage runtime environment variables effectively, ensuring smoother transitions from development to production.

 The challenge